ThalesGroup/sql-data-guard/README.md

 ## Why Use sql-guard?

-You should use sql-guard if your application constructs SQL queries, and you need to ensure that only allowed data can be accessed.
-This is particularly useful if:
+Consider using sql-guard if your application constructs SQL queries and you need to ensure that only permitted data is accessed.
+This is particularly beneficial if:
-- Your application constructs complex SQL queries.
+- Your application generates complex SQL queries.
-- Your application uses LLM (Large Language Models) to construct SQL queries and you cannot fully control the queries it creates.
+- Your application employs LLM (Large Language Models) to create SQL queries, making it difficult to fully control the queries.
+- Different application users should have different permissions, and it is often hard to correlate an application user or role with a database user or role.

 sql-guard does not replace the database permissions model.
-Instead, it provides an additional layer of security, which is crucial when it is difficult or impossible to implement fine-grained, column-level, and row-level security in many database implementations.
-Instead of relying on the database  to enforce these restrictions, sql-guard helps you to overcome vendor-specific limitation can verify and modify queries before they are executed.
+Instead, it adds an extra layer of security, which is crucial when implementing fine-grained, column-level, and row-level security is challenging or impossible.
+Data restrictions are often complex and cannot be expressed by the database permissions model.
+For instance, you may need to restrict access to specific columns or rows based on intricate business logic, which many database implementations do not support.
+Instead of relying on the database to enforce these restrictions, sql-guard helps you overcome vendor-specific limitations by verifying and modifying queries before they are executed.

 ## How It Works